ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-t know the result of the
-attack until the- morning light should
-make all plain, and they waited with
-sickening anxiety.

-Here it was that the song began.
-As
-our hero paced the deck, almost over-
-whelmed with eager suspense, the noble
-utterance came to him.
-He took a letter
-from his pocket and on the back jotted
-down the first rude draft of it as the
-dawn spread softly over the sky and
-showed, clearly and more clearly, the un-
-shaken defense, with the beloved flag
-above it.
-So in the hour of victory, out
-of the midst of the conflict, issued the
-matchless battle song—The Star-Span-
-gled Banner.

 O say, can you see, by the dawn’s early light,
 What so proudly we hailed at the twilight’s last